History of rockets: Middle East

 Between 1270 and 1280, Hasan al-Rammah wrote his al-furusiyyah wa al-manasib al-harbiyya (The Book of Military Horsemanship and Ingenious War Devices), which included 107 gunpowder recipes, 22 of which are for rockets.
 According to Ahmad Y Hassan, al-Rammah's recipes were more explosive than rockets used in China at the time.
 The terminology used by al-Rammah indicates a Chinese origin for the gunpowder weapons he wrote about, such as rockets and fire lances.
 Ibn al-Baitar, an Arab from Spain who had immigrated to Egypt, described saltpeter as "snow of China" (ثلج الصين thalj al-ṣīn).
 Al-Baytar died in 1248.
-The earlier Arab historians called saltpeter "Chinese snow" and " Chinese salt."
+The earlier Arab historians called saltpeter "Chinese snow" and "Chinese salt."

 The Arabs used the name "Chinese arrows" to refer to rockets.
 The Arabs called fireworks "Chinese flowers".
 While saltpeter was called "Chinese Snow" by Arabs, it was called "Chinese salt" (نمک چینی namak-i čīnī) by the Iranians, or "salt from the Chinese marshes" (namak shūra chīnī نمک شوره چيني).

-India
+Indian subcontinent

-Mercenaries are recorded to have used hand held rockets in India in 1300.
-By the mid-14th century Indians were also using rockets in warfare.
+In the Indian subcontinent, mercenaries are recorded to have used hand held rockets in 1300.
+By the mid-14th century, Indian armies were also using rockets in warfare.

+In the Mughal Empire under Akbar's reign during the 16th century, Mughal artillery rockets began to use metal casing, which made them more weatherproof and allowed a larger amount of gunpowder, increasing their destructive power.
+Mughal ban iron rockets were described by European visitors, including François Bernier who witnessed the 1658 Battle of Samugarh fought between brothers Aurangzeb and Dara Shikoh.

+Mysorean rockets

+The Kingdom of Mysore used rockets during the 18th century, including during the Anglo-Mysore Wars, which ended in the British conquering Mysore.
+The British then took an active interest in the technology and developed it further during the 19th century.
+Use of iron tubes for holding propellant enabled higher thrust and longer range for the missile (up to 2 km range).